 Above all, it's important to protect your skin from the sun until the pigment has completely returned to your skin, as long as six to twelve months.

-Dr. Darrick E. Antell and his staff will be happy to discuss Dermabrasion (Facial Rejuvenation) with you.
-Please call for a private consultation or schedule an appointment online at our office.
+Dr. Darrick E. Antell and his staff would be happy to discuss dermabrasion and dermaplaning with you.
+Please call our office at (212)-988-4040 to schedule an appointment.